If you’ve just finished university or are close to finishing your final year, now is the time many actuarial graduates start their job search.

-Wherever there is risk, there are opportunities for actuaries.
+Wherever there is a risk, there are opportunities for actuaries.

-What type of roles will actuarial graduates fulfil?
+What type of roles will actuarial graduates fulfill?

 In insurance-related areas, actuaries work to assess what levels or rates of insurance companies should set for individuals and businesses, based on the scale of risk involved.
 They also perform legislative and advisory work, such as reporting detailed financial forecasts to senior management, making sure the organisation stays within the required legislation.

 To qualify as an actuary can typically take anywhere from 2 to 6 years, depending on how many actuarial exemptions you have when leaving university.
 Continuing professional development (known as CDP) is required after qualification, to ensure the actuary stays up to date with the latest regulations, trends and developments in their practice area.
 This type of further actuarial training, along with ever-increasing relevant experience, will lead to a gradual progression to more senior actuarial positions (e.g. Chief Pricing Actuary, Chief Actuary, Head of Actuarial Function, Chief Risk Officer).

 Actuaries advise the Department of Social Welfare on the costs and risks of providing state pensions due to the ever-increasing longevity profile of Irish citizens.